mkraenz/oneapptorulethemall/apps/api-gateway/docs/index.md

 This is _obviously_ a LOTR reference.
 If you are not a fan, you are missing out.
 Get real, dude!

+Also Twitch chat is awesome.
+Btw, my cat uses Arch.

 You can write full markdown in these documents.
 Syntax highlighting and full Github Flavored markdown are supported.
 To learn more about customizing the documentation of this developer portal